rodo/tsung-gis/doc/xyz.rst

 Tsung Exports
 =============

-The following functions are directly callable in Tsung's scenario.
+The following functions are directly callable in Tsung's scenarios.

 * action_random/1